Airbus conducts maiden flight of hot-selling A320neo

-The A320neo touched down in Toulouse, southwest France, 27 years after the original A320 first took to the skies and opened up fierce competition with Boeing's medium-haul 737 in a slice of the jet market estimated at $2 trillion over 20 years.Powered by a new type of jet engine from Pratt & Whitney (UTX.N), the A320neo flew for two hours and 22 minutes, kicking off a year of flight trials.
-The same family of aircraft will also offer a competing engine from CFM International, a joint venture between General Electric (GE.N) and Safran (SAF.PA).
+The A320neo touched down in Toulouse, southwest France, 27 years after the original A320 first took to the skies and opened up fierce competition with Boeing's medium-haul 737 in a slice of the jet market estimated at $2 trillion (1.2 trillion pounds) over 20 years.Powered by a new type of jet engine from Pratt & Whitney, the A320neo flew for two hours and 22 minutes, kicking off a year of flight trials.
+The same family of aircraft will also offer a competing engine from CFM International, a joint venture between General Electric and Safran.

 Airbus is aiming for savings of 15 percent per seat compared with the current generation of medium-haul passenger jets.